-In addition, I have an article under review entitled Acting Appropriative: Native American Literary Performativity in LeAnne Howe’s Shell Shaker, which follows a line of inquiry I began after presenting on the topic of formal performativity and Native American literature at the 2014 MLA.
+I have an article in Studies in the Novel entitled Acting Appropriative: Native American Literary Performativity in LeAnne Howe’s Shell Shaker, which follows a line of inquiry I began after presenting on the topic of formal performativity and Native American literature at the 2014 MLA.
 Howe’s literary performativity is a way to correct the overdetermined and wrong facts of Native American history.
 Her novel features plot-based manipulations of generic cues and literary motifs which extend to the level of language manipulation, and I trace these moments to see how the novel enacts literary performativity as a mode of resistance.

-An essay of mine titled Drawn Into Being: Transformative Voices of Native American Women in Comics and Graphic Narratives is forthcoming in a 2021 collection titled Feminist Readings of Comics, under contract with Routledge and edited by Sandra Cox, Missy Nieveen-Phegley, and Susan Kendrick.
+An essay of mine titled Drawn Into Being: Transformative Voices of Native American Women in Comics and Visual Narratives appears in the 2021 collection Intersectional Feminist Readings of Comics: Interpreting Gender in Graphic Narratives, edited by Sandra Cox.
 This piece explores how Native American and First Nations women cartoonists actively push against discourses of domination and disappearance by imbuing their contemporary comics with narratives of Native “survivance” (the term that theorist Gerald Vizenor, Minnesota Chippewa Tribe, employs to understand how indigenous communities simultaneously survive and resist colonization).
 I trace the presence of a Native American feminism that emerges in the plot-based and formal transformations that recur in three contemporary Native American comic anthologies: Moonshot: The Indigenous Comics Collection Volume 1 (2015) and Volume 2 (2017), Deer Woman: An Anthology (2017), and Sovereign Traces Volume 1: Not (Just) (An)Other (2018).